christiandeange/NumberView/README.md

 ---
 ###Dependencies
 No dependencies.
-Works on all versions of Android, all the way back to 1.0!
+Works on all versions of Android, all the way back to API level 4!

 ---
 ###Known Issues